With August reopening set, progress continues on digital education goals

 KTH Royal Institute of Technology announced last week that it will reopen its five campuses on August 29, 2021, conducting most teaching and examination on site.

-The university stated that teaching and examination will be carried out on campus “with a focus on physical as well as digital presence.”
+The that teaching and examination will be carried out on campus “with a focus on physical as well as digital presence.”

 Sweden’s largest technical university is accepting incoming students for exchange studies, degree projects or internships.
 Exchange studies require physical presence at KTH.
 Incoming exchange students are expected to be present in Sweden for the exchange.